drwrose/rosewright/README.txt

 You must configure a watch before you can compile this code!

 Run the Python script config_watch.py in the root directory to configure a watch.
+You must have the Python Imaging Library (PIL) installed to run this script successfully.
 Use the command-line option -h to list the available options, or just use "-s a", "-s b", or "-s c" to select styles A, B, or C.

-Once the watch is configured, you may use the waf tool to build it in the normal way.
+Once the watch is configured, you may use the waf tool to build it in the normal Pebble way.